yashdudhatra001/get-your-PR-accepted/README.md

 For example:

 ```
-git checkout -b add-alonzo-church
+git checkout -b add-your-name
 ```

-(The name of the branch does not need to have the word _add_ in it, but it's a reasonable thing to include because the purpose of this branch is to add your name to a list.)
+(The name of the branch does not need to have the word _add-your-name_ in it, but it's a reasonable thing to include because the purpose of this branch is to add your name to the contributors list.)

 ## Make necessary changes and commit those changes